Defense industry of Taiwan: Manufacturers

 The National Chung-Shan Institute of Science and Technology, the Armaments Bureau, and the Aerospace Industrial Development Corporation are the only three Taiwanese defense manufacturing firms with the capabilities of a full defense prime.
+For naval systems there are three major shipbuilders and more than a half dozen active shipyards.
 In addition to the big defense firms there are more than 200 small and medium businesses involved in the defense industry.
+As the Taiwanese military budget increases many Taiwanese firms which did not formerly make defense products have explored the market, interest was particularly piqued following the Russian invasion of Ukraine.
+Following the Russian invasion of Ukraine the Taiwanese military bought significant quantities of civilian grade drones including from Taiwan UAV, Taiwan's oldest private drone manufacturer.

-Land Vehicles
+Land vehicles

-Domestic vehicle industry supplies the ROC Army with armored personnel transport and some light vehicles.
-Famous examples include CM-12 Tank, CM-21 Armored Vehicle, CM-32 Armoured Vehicle, and many more.
+Taiwan's domestic vehicle industry supplies the ROC Army with armored personnel transport and some light vehicles.
+Famous examples include the CM-12 tank, CM-21 armored vehicle, and CM-32 armoured vehicle.

 Maritime industry

 The major shipbuilders, CSBC Corporation, Taiwan, Jong Shyn Shipbuilding Company, and Lungteh Shipbuilding, all build military and coast guard vessels.
 Military and Coast Guard orders make up a large portion of shipbuilders books by dollar value.
-Between the Taiwanese Navy and the Coast Guard Administration Taiwan spends approximately a billion dollars a year on new vessel construction.Famous examples include Tuo Chiang-class corvette, Panshih-class fast combat support ship, and Yushan-class landing platform dock.
-Moreover, Taiwan is working on the Indigenous Defense Submarine to create a fleet of new diesel attack submarines.
+Between the Taiwanese Navy and the Coast Guard Administration Taiwan spends approximately a billion dollars a year on new vessel construction.

+The vessels are usually constructed by the shipyards and weapon installation done by NCSIST afterwards.
+Famous examples include Tuo Chiang-class corvette, Panshih-class fast combat support ship, and Yushan-class landing platform dock.
+Moreover, Taiwan is building on the Hai Kun-class submarine to create a fleet of new diesel attack submarines.
+Domestically produced minelayers were inducted into service in 2022.

+Karmin International has supplied boats to the Taiwanese Navy and Coast Guard, as well as export customers, including the Republic of the Marshall Islands, Palau, Nauru, and Tuvalu.

+A number of Taiwanese companies are engaged in the development of uncrewed surface vehicles.
+Taiwanese uncrewed surface vehicle manufacturers include NCSIST, Thunder Tiger, CSBC Corporation Taiwan, Carbon-based Technology, Lungteh Shipbuilding, and Corum International.